adbar/trafilatura/README.rst

 -  Seamless download and extraction: URLs, HTML files or parsed HTML trees as input
 -  Focus on main text and/or comments
--  Formatting and structural elements preserved: paragraphs, titles, lists, quotes, code, line breaks
+-  Formatting and structural elements preserved: paragraphs, titles, lists, quotes, code, line breaks, in-line text formatting (experimental)
--  Extraction of metadata (currently title and date)
 -  Output in plain text (minimal formatting), CSV (with metadata, `tab-separated values <https://en.wikipedia.org/wiki/Tab-separated_values>`_) or XML format (for metadata and structure)
+-  Extraction of metadata (currently title and date, more to come)
 -  Computationally efficient (relies on `lxml <http://lxml.de/>`_)
 -  Robust extraction and generic `jusText algorithm <http://corpus.tools/wiki/Justext>`_ used as fallback

-**Roadmap**

--  [-] Duplicate detection at sentence, paragraph and document level using a least recently used (LRU) cache
--  [-] XML output compatible with the recommendations of the `Text Encoding Initiative <https://tei-c.org/>`_
--  [-] Metadata integration
--  [-] Language detection on the extracted content
+-  Optional language detection on the extracted content
--  [ ] Preservation of in-line text formatting (bold, italic, etc.)
--  [ ] Configuration and extraction parameters

 Installation
 ------------

-This Python package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.5 upwards.
+This `Python <https://wiki.python.org/moin/BeginnersGuide/Overview>`_ package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.5 upwards (see `install Python guide <https://wiki.python.org/moin/BeginnersGuide/Download>`_).
 It is available on the package repository `PyPI <https://pypi.org/>`_ and can notably be installed with ``pip`` or ``pipenv``:

 .. code-block:: bash